2HEADSs/Pizza-Hub/README.md

 Setup

-To run app, in directory "CLIENT",  open inside cmd and run:
+To run app, in directory "/client",  open inside cmd and run:
 ```
 $ npm install